willr196/guardian-data-streaming/SE/events-platform.md

 ## Non functional requirements

-- Built JavaScript or TypeScript.
+- Built in JavaScript or TypeScript.
 - Responsive design.
 - Accessibility taken into account.
 - Considerations taken for the security of users log in and payment information.
 - Hosted on a free distribution platform.
-- The code should include documentation including details on where the project is hosted and how it can be ran locally.
+- The code should include clear and detailed documentation, which includes details on where the project is hosted and explicit steps on how it can be ran locally.

 ## Performance criteria